Balaam & The Adversary

 Why is this question so interesting to resolve?
 Because the evidence stacks up there is a parallel between Paul and Balaam.
 See Balaam & Paul.

-And the evidence supports believing that the "bright light" vision of someone in the Damascus Wilderness who appeared to Paul was indeed Lucifer (light bearer) aka the Adversary, and not Jesus.
+And the evidence supports believing that the "bright light" appearance of someone in the Damascus Wilderness who appeared to Paul was indeed Lucifer (light bearer) aka the Adversary, and not Jesus.
 (For Lucifer meaning an angel of bright shining light, see our "Satan as the Angel of Blinding Light.")
 For Jesus told the apostles that when He Himself returns all eyes on earth would see Him, so don't believe anyone who appears privately in the wilderness and comes in His name ("I am Jesus").
 'It won't truly be me," Jesus in effect said.
 (Matt 24:4-5; 24-27).
 That warning specifically matches Paul's experience.
 (For complete discussion, see our "Who Did Paul Meet in the Wilderness?")

 So it is interesting to then go back and examine whether Balaam was stopped by Satan - the Hebrew word for the Adversary -- who then was still serving God.
 The Bible says Balaam was stopped by SATAN on that road.
 Are commentators truly correct that this is not the Angel we know as Satan merely because he was serving God in stopping Balaam on the road?
 If it was indeed Satan -- a young and not fallen Satan, then the parallel between the experiences of both Paul and Balaam on a wilderness road increases.